s/ Sebastian G

 hands on

 IT Support engineer pivoting into Cloud & DevOps.
-I learn by deploying the real thing, including this site, which is served to you from an AWS edge right now.
+I learn by shipping the real thing, like this site, served to you from an AWS edge right now.

 Live edge → resolving… ttfb → … ms via CloudFront